Privacy Policy

 Contact us

-If you have any questions about this privacy notice or our privacy practices, please contact our DPO as shown above.
+If you have any questions about this privacy notice or our data protection practices, please contact our DPO as shown above.

 If you submit a data subject request please note that we will need to process some personal data to handle the request.
+For any data subject requests where you were not the requester, we will redact (remove) information about you from our response unless you agree to provide it.
 The lawful basis for the processing is Legal Obligation.
 We would hold the applicable data for 12 months or for as long as legally or contractually required, depending on the nature of the data, and a record of the request is held for 8 years.

 Tell me more…